180254/vpn-openconnect-pulse-adfs/README.txt

     - Edit the "vpn-openconnect-adfs4" file.
 Check the openconnect parameters and change them if you need to.
     - Edit the "vpn-set-routing-split" file.
 In the "split routing rules" section, enter a list of ip+netmask routed through a VPN server in the split mode.
     - Edit the "vpn-custom-routings.txt" file.
 Enter a list of domains routed through a VPN server in split mode.
-    - Optionally, add "vpn-openconnect-adfs4" script to the sudoers file.
+    - Optionally, add "vpn-openconnect-adfs4" script to the sudoers file:
+      # visudo -f /etc/sudoers.d/99custom
+      user ALL=(ALL:ALL) NOPASSWD:SETENV: /home/user/vpn/vpn-openconnect-adfs4 *
+      user ALL=(ALL:ALL) NOPASSWD:SETENV: /home/user/vpn/vpn-adhoc-routing *

 How to run it:
     ./vpn-openconnect [--mode full|split] [--protocol nc|pulse|other(?)] [--browser chromium|firefox|webkit] [--headless true|false]